25 Exciting Things to Do in Times Square at Night

 Well, at least it is until you have to tackle the age old question of where to watch the ball drop.

-New York has a million different spots to celebrate in, with its most iconic location being Times Square, where the sparkly Swarovski crystal ball drops every year at ten seconds to midnight.
+New York has a million different spots to celebrate in, with its most iconic location being Times Square, where the sparkly ball drops every year at ten seconds to midnight.

-It’s a cool event to watch on TV, but totally a touristy move—I’ve always veered toward either a fancy dinner, loft party, or an epic night out dancing with friends.
+It’s a cool event to watch on TV, but totally a touristy move.
+As a local, I’ve always veered toward either a fancy dinner, loft party, or an epic night out dancing with friends.

 I’ll warn you now, celebrating NYE in the city isn’t for the faint of heart.